ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 - **[December 11, 2023]** The 2024 [van Eeden speaker](./van-eeden) will be
 [Dr. Sherri Rose](https://drsherrirose.org/biocv) from Stanford University!
 Dr. Rose will visit UBC on **April 4, 2024**.
-- **[December 8, 2023]** Join us for our grad end-of-term hangout!
-We will go to Koi Sushi this Friday, December 15.
-RSVP on #social!

 Older news can be found in the [archive](./news-archive).